-The physical environment of the Planning Area is created by an unusually variable combination of topography, aspect, hydrology, soils, and exposed rock outcrops.
-This complex environment supports ten major plant communities.
+environment supports ten major plant communities.
 Table 3-11 lists their relative areas and general condition.
 The "general vicinity" referenced in the table comprises the two regional watersheds described above.
-These communities form two distinct mosaics, determined by their relative position above or below the rim (Map 17).
+These communities form two distinct mosaics, determined by their relative position on the plateau above or below the rim (Map 15).